jnozzi/cocoadev.com/markdown/CompilingNonXCodeProjects.md

 I guess I was thinking in terms of when you use the "ls" command it just assumes that you mean "current directory" as an argument whereas typing an executable name seems to require a path, even if the path is "./".
 But I do see the difference between an argument passed into a command and calling a command itself so I suppose it all makes sense.

 Thanks again, you guys have all been quite helpful.
-General/CliffPruitt
+CliffPruitt

-And by the way, my General/AppleScriptStudio app is up & working on the new system wonderfully.
+And by the way, my AppleScriptStudio app is up & working on the new system wonderfully.
 Thanks!
 If I can figure out how to do the same thing with Obj-C I may try & convert it before too long.